 It's a long list of differences between these two.

 First of all, it's the design.
 The Orbi is larger and comes with multiple LAN ports (in addition to the WAN).
 The eero Pro 6 is relatively small, with only two network ports.

-In a mesh setup, the Orbi rigidly includes a router and one (2-pack) or two (3-pack) satellites.
+The Orbi rigidly includes a router and one (2-pack) or two (3-pack) satellites in a mesh setup.
 The eero, like the case of the Linksys Velop MX4200, comes in 2- or 3-packs of identical routers.
-It’s more flexible.
+It's more flexible.

 On the inside, the Netgear includes a full web interface with a standard set of network settings and features (QoS, Dynamic DNS, VPN server, and so on.)
 It also has an optional mobile app.

-The Orbi requires a login account with the network but offers the additional feature, including vendor-assisted remote management and a paid Armor protection feature.
+The Orbi requires a login account with the network but offers additional features, including vendor-assisted remote management and a paid Armor protection feature.

 As tri-band solutions, both are designed for a fully wireless setup.
-The Orbi dedicates its 5GHz-2 (4×4) band as the permanent backhaul band, while the eero uses dynamic backhaul.
-Generally, this means the Orib is faster.
+The Orbi dedicates its 5GHz-2 (4x4) band as the permanent backhaul band, while the eero uses dynamic backhaul.
+Generally, this means the Orbi is faster.

 In a wired setup, though, chances are the eero will work better since all of its 3 bands will be available for clients to connect to.
 In this case, the Orbi's 5GHz-2 band is still being used as a (backup) backhaul.

 Amazon eero Pro 6 vs Orbi AX4200: Performance and ratings